Holiday Shipping Guide: Spread Holiday Cheer with an Investment in Smarter Logistics

+Free shipping is a huge factor in whether or not the consumer buys from you online, with about 47 percent of shoppers saying they don’t want to pay for shipping when ordering online.
 Look at the cost of your logistics and see if it’s feasible to offer free shipping, particularly for larger orders.
-Around 47 percent of shoppers don’t want to pay for shipping when ordering online.
 Offering free shipping gives you an edge over competitors and allows you to gain business from people who might be on the fence between shopping in-store or online.

 Offer Pick-up Options

 In addition to shipping, allow consumers to pick up items.
+Offering in-store pick up options for online purchases can also help to offset the costs of free shipping, as 20 to 45 percent of these customers make an additional in-store purchase.
 Pick-up cuts down on the number of items you need to ship and is a convenient option for local customers.
 Some shipping companies also offer pick-up locations where consumers can drop in and pick an item up, reducing the time it takes to deliver the item.

 Take advantage of any tracking apps or automatic updates when you send out a package.
 The experience of ordering and delivery should be seamless for the consumer.
 The minute you’re notified of a delivery, touch base with your customer to make sure they’re happy with the item.
 Integration between customer service and logistics allows you to show your customers you care about their experience.